 Community of Practice

 One of the ways we are supporting collective gardening as a movement is by weaving together a Community of Practice.
 This has looked differently through the years as our capacity and programs evolve.
-In the past four years, we have organized three Collective Gardening Trainings and we’ve coordinated five community of practice gatherings, some virtual and others in person.
+In the past four years, we have organized three Collective Gardening Trainings and we’ve coordinated six community of practice gatherings, some virtual and others in person.

 Particularly within the last year, we’ve heard from several gardeners, including those who already grow collectively, as well as groups interested in developing their own collective model.
 What we are hearing is a desire to gather with a group of people who share a passion for collective gardening, to share lessons learned and to glean ideas for unique challenges and opportunities.